 Slab leaks occur when a small hole forms in the copper lining located below the slab.
 It is especially important to resolve slab leaks as soon as possible to mitigate damage and keep the repairs from becoming too expensive.
 Thorough Plumbing has a couple of different options that may fix your problem, other than busting up your floor.

-The Causes of Slab Leaks – McKinney, TX
+Causes of Slab Leaks Include:

 - Age – The majority of slabs are lined with a thin layer of soft copper.
 Over time, the copper layer is prone to degrading or yielding to pressure.
 The continuous pressure from the house could cause the pipes under the slab to be crushed and rupture.